-For build planning, that means you should judge Narja by team output, not by her own card numbers in isolation.
-A support who adds healing, smoother AP usage, and a stronger burst turn will often outperform a “safer” pick that only handles one of those jobs.
+Judge her by team output, not by her own card numbers in isolation.
+A support who adds healing, smoother AP, and a stronger burst turn beats a “safer” pick that only does one of those jobs.
+If you are still deciding which support to invest in, weigh Narja against the rest of the roster in our best teams by archetype guide.

-If you are reading this before pulling, the important part is simple: Narja is valuable enough to justify saving for if your account needs one support who can cover sustain and offensive enablement at the same time.
-If you already have her, the bigger challenge is learning her sequencing, not her rarity.
+If you are reading this before pulling: Narja is worth saving for when your account needs one support who covers sustain and offensive enablement at once.
+If you already have her, the challenge is sequencing, not rarity.
+Pairing her with a strong early lineup matters too — see our best teams for early, mid, and late game for where she slots in as your roster grows.

-Narja’s whole identity is stack management.
-Across current guides, the repeated advice is to think of Voracity as the foundation and Predation as the payoff.
-Voracity is the part of the kit that gives Narja real team texture: it provides healing plus bonus damage on attack-card hits, and it is consumed per hit.
-That last part is why multi-hit or repeated basic-attack lines matter so much.
-One big single strike does not exploit Voracity nearly as well as several smaller or chained hits.
+Narja’s identity is stack management.
+Treat Voracity as the foundation and Predation as the payoff.
+Voracity gives Narja her texture: it provides healing plus bonus damage on attack-card hits, and it is consumed one stack per hit.
+That single detail explains the entire build — multi-hit or repeated basic-attack lines drain Voracity for value several times in a turn, while one big single strike spends just one stack and wastes the rest.

-Predation is where the setup turns into pressure.
-Guides broadly agree that it amplifies attack-card damage after Voracity is active, with the best value coming when Narja has already established enough stacks to make the burst turn count.
-In plain terms, Predation is not the button you rush toward on turn one.
-It is the button you press after the board is prepared.
+Predation turns that setup into pressure.
+It amplifies attack-card damage after Voracity is active, and the value peaks once you have enough stacks established to make the burst turn count.
+Predation is not the button you rush on turn one; it is the button you press after the board is prepared.

-Mealtime is usually described as Narja’s swing card, and that reputation makes sense.
-It is treated as a retained or unique-style card that can combine area damage, major healing, and Predation setup when the turn economy lines up.
-In a good Narja deck, Mealtime is often the card that stabilizes a fight without costing you momentum.
-In a bad Narja deck, it gets thrown out too early and ends up being merely “fine.”
+Mealtime is Narja’s swing card.
+It is a retained, unique-style card that can deliver area damage, major healing, and Predation setup in a single play when the turn economy lines up.
+In a good Narja deck, Mealtime stabilizes a fight without costing momentum.
+In a bad one, it gets thrown out early and ends up merely “fine.”

 FinalBoss // Gear